MannyBinning/behind-the-blur/README.md

 - [JSHint](https://jshint.com/) was used to test all the javascript files.

-- [Brian Design](https://twitter.com/briandesignz?lang=en) and his tutorials have used to help achieve goals where needed.
+- [Brian Design's](https://twitter.com/briandesignz?lang=en) tutorials have been used to help achieve goals where needed.

 # Acknowledgement